serguk89/awesome-acf/README.md

 * [Term] (https://github.com/osadi/osadi-acf-field-term) - Dropdown or multiselect of all available terms.
 * [Timezone] (https://github.com/DocWatson/acf-timezone-picker) - Allows you to pick from a list of Time Zones.
 * [Token Input] (https://wordpress.org/plugins/acf-token-input/) - Bringing the functionality into ACF similar to Facebook whereby you can search and select multiple items.
-* [Tooltips] (https://github.com/tmconnect/ACF-Tooltip) - hides the instructions, adds a help symbol to the label of the fields and generate a tooltip of the instuction.
+* [Tooltips] (https://github.com/tmconnect/ACF-Tooltip) - Hides the instructions, adds a help symbol to the label of the fields and generate a tooltip of the instuction.
+* [ACF Tooltip Helper] (https://codecanyon.net/item/acf-tooltip-helper/17971571) - Improve your admin by converting ACF description fields into nice tooltips
 * [Tweet](https://github.com/francoiscote/acf-field-tweet) - Gets a single Tweet Data from the twitter API from the tweet ID.
 * [Typography](https://github.com/reyhoun/acf-typography) - Provides a field containing the all font css attribute with google font support.
 * [Validated Field](https://wordpress.org/plugins/validated-field-for-acf/) - Provides input masking and validation of other field types.